Home alone

 Share

-As dog owners, we sometimes face the challenge of having to leave our four-legged friend alone at home for short or long periods of time.
-But how can we ensure that our dog isn't stressed or unhappy during our absence?
+As dog owners, we sometimes face the challenge of having to leave our four-legged friends home alone for short or longer periods.
+But how can we ensure that our dog is not stressed or unhappy during our absence?

 In this blog post, we would like to give you some valuable tips on how to make the separation as stress-free as possible for your dog.